SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 #### Animations:
 * Animation LifterInfo
 * Animation Group sliding transition spectator panel
-* Animation Lifter order
 * Animation Datagrid judge color (pulse or boing)
+* Animation Wheights in infopanels.
+Each weight go up then go on the bar then the lock at the end

 ## Medium
 * Replace all messageboxes with a "pop-up" notification style thing that goes away after a couple of seconds
-* Spectator window escape key wants to remove all newer spectator windows
 * Record attempt Spectator Window w/ epic effect
 * Make themes selectable in settings
 * Make TimerControl look better with selecting time
 * Make all colors use the current theme
 * Window only with Lifter info controls for spotters
-* Wight amount and color settings in settings tab
 * Custom window for Messagebox that correspond with the design of the rest of the program

 ## Low
+* Wight amount and color settings in settings tab
 * XAML Settings tab
 * Code Settings tab
 * Auto-save current settings to reg or file.